 The annual disclosure of crime statistics is prepared in cooperation with the local law enforcement agencies that have jurisdiction within our Clery-reportable geography (on campus, non-campus locations, and Clery-reportable public property).
-A written request for statistical information is made on an annual basis to these law enforcement agencies.
+A written request for statistical information is made on an annual basis to Arlington Police, Fort Worth Police, Grapevine Police, Hurst Police, Keller Police, Lake Worth Police, Mansfield Police, North Richland Hills Police, Saginaw Police, the Tarrant County Sheriff's Department, and The University of Texas at Arlington Police.
 In addition, written requests for statistical information are sent to law enforcement agencies in the cities and countries where students participate in College sponsored student trips and study abroad programs.